elamaran11/cnn-ref-app-setup-infra/GCP.md

 ## 3. SSH bastion host

-Goto the GCP console and Connect Menu to find the command to SSH to the Bastion Host.
+Goto the GCP console and Connect Menu to find the command to SSH to the GCP bastion host.
 ```

 ## 4. Clone the Orders setup repo